Human shield: Israeli–Palestinian conflict

-Both Israeli and Palestinian militant groups have been consistently accused of using human shields for military purposes.
 The charge has been leveled against Palestinian groups frequently by numerous observers.
-Israel has used the charge, in what has been termed its 'infowar' on social media, to explain the high ratio of civilian vs military casualties in its conflict with Gaza.
+Neve Gordon and Nicola Perugini have noted how Israel has used the charge as part of its 'infowar' on social media, to justify the high ratio of civilian vs military casualties in its attacks on civilian facilities and infrastructures in Gaza.
 In Operation Cast Lead 100 Gazans died for every Israeli, and the civilian ratio was 400 Gazans to 1 Israeli.
 Israeli spokesmen explained the difference by alleging that Hamas used civilians as shields.
 It has been argued that no evidence has come to light proving these claims.
-In September 2004, Justice Aharon Barak presiding over the Israeli Supreme Court, issued a demand that the IDF desist from the practice of using Palestinians as human shields, and in October outlawed the procedure.
-The independent human rights NGOs B'tselem and Amnesty International have stated that ample evidence exists in conflicts after that date that Israel has employed Palestinians as human shields.
-According to B'tselem, the practice goes back to 1967.
+Amnesty International investigated the incidents which resulted in the largest number of civilian casualties, finding that these casualties were not the result of human shielding.
+During the Gaza war, the European Union and US President Joe Biden condemned the use of human shields by organizations such as Hamas.
+Janina Dill, a laws of war professor at University of Oxford, stated, "Even if Hamas uses civilians as human shields, those civilians are entitled to full protection under international law unless they directly participate in the fighting".